cotes2020/jekyll-theme-chirpy/_posts/00Basic/VMandContainer/2020-11-26-Kubernetes.md

 - permanent IP attach to each pod
 - lifecycle of Pof and service not connected

-- App should be accessible through brower
+- App should be accessible through browser
   - external service:
     - http://a.b.c.d:port
     - http://myapp.com <- Ingree